 Wikipedia

-This Atlantis Acrylic shower has a frameless glass and sliding door option.
-The base is installed into the floor and then tiled over to give a seamless level floor look.
-The tiled Niches in the wall give storage area.
+This Atlantis shower has a frameless glass and sliding door option.
+The base is installed into the floor and then tiled over to give a seamless level floor look, particularly with matching tiles throughout the floor.
 There is a slide shower and a separate rain head.

 For the purposes of this blog post we are going to focus on acrylic and tiled showers although we will list other options near the end of our post as well.